typedb/typedb-docs/0001-typedb/01-start/03-quickstart.md

 ## Prerequisites

-This Quickstart guide takes advantage of TypeDB Studio, a desktop GUI tool for interacting with TypeDB.
+This Quickstart guide takes advantage of TypeDB Studio, an IDE (integrated development environment) for TypeDB.
 To proceed, please install both TypeDB and TypeDB Studio:

 - [Install TypeDB](02-installation.md)